Master's Degree Programme in Futures Studies

 In case of applicants receiving the same number of points priority is given in the following order to applicants with the most points from a) eligible previous studies in futures studies, b) grade of major studies, c) grade of thesis and d) points from supplementary studies.
 If there are still applicants with the same number of points after the mentioned priorities, all applicants will be treated equally in the admission procedures.

 Applicants holding a Bachelor’s Degree from a University of Applied Sciences will be required to supplement their degree with 10 credits of futures studies.
-The aim of the supplementary studies is to give the student sufficient qualifications to finish the Master of Arts degree.
+The aim of the supplementary studies is to give the student sufficient qualifications to finish the Master of Social Sciences degree.